 - Liquidity risk

-In order to fund their commitments, venture capitalist can sell the shares they have in a venture capital investment.
+In order to fund their commitments, the venture capitalists can sell the shares they have in a venture capital investment.
 However, this can be unreliable because the secondary market for venture capital investments is usually smaller and ineffective when compared to other markets.
 This feature exposes venture capitalists to the risk of asset liquidity.
-Also, the prices of the secondary market are often determined by some factors that are usually beyond the value of the venture resulting in prices discounts.
+Also, the prices of the secondary market are often determined by some factors that are usually beyond the value of the venture resulting in price discounts.

 - Funding risk